10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 Pricing model

 Azure bills compute per vCore-hour by tier, plus storage and backup per GB.
-The Burstable B-series is the entry point for small workloads: a B1ms (1 vCore, 2 GiB) runs about $12 a month for compute, before storage.
+The Burstable B-series is the entry point for small workloads.
+A B1ms instance (1 vCore, 2 GiB) runs about $12 a month for compute, before storage.
 Reserved capacity cuts the rate for steady workloads, and the stop/start option is genuinely useful for dev and staging databases.

 Best for